 Monument with Standing Beast is comprised of four elements that suggest a standing animal, a tree, a portal, and an architectural form.
 The unofficial, “Snoopy in a Blender” sculpture by artist Jean Dubuffet was described by the artists as a “drawing which extends…into space” and hoped it would resonate with the average person on the street.
 Monument with Standing Beast reflects Dubuffet’s career-long development of his own often brutal, urban style utilizing street language, graffiti, and caricature.

 Composed of thousands of inlaid chips in over 250 colors, Marc Chagall’s mosaic artwork The Four Seasons portrays six scenes of Chicago.
-It features a vocabulary of images informed by the artist’s Russian-Jewish heritage and found in his Surrealist paintings such as birds, fish, flowers, suns, and pairs of lovers.
+It features a vocabulary of images informed by the artist’s Russian-Jewish heritage and found in his Surrealist paintings like birds, fish, flowers, suns, and pairs of lovers.
 Chagall maintained, “The seasons represent human life, both physical and spiritual, at its different ages.”

-Other Things to See and Do in Millenium Park
+Things to Do Near Millennium Park